Cable Tricep Kickback

 You can still train your triceps unilaterally with handheld weights.

-To begn, grab a kettlebell with your palm facing inwards.
+To begin, grab a kettlebell with your palm facing inwards.

 Keeping your back straight, hinge at the waist until your back is roughly parallel to the floor.
 Bring the kettlebell close to your chest.